Does Unemployment Identity Verification Delay Payments?

 While waiting:

-- Check your unemployment portal regularly
+• check your unemployment portal regularly

-- Respond promptly to document requests
+• respond promptly to document requests

-- Continue filing weekly certifications
+• continue filing weekly certifications if required

-- Avoid submitting duplicate verification unless instructed
+• avoid submitting duplicate verification unless instructed

 Related Resources